astralarya/patterns-make/c++project/README.md

 to create a \*.tar.gz containing the project.

-You can generate and view documentation with
+You can generate and view Doxygen documentation with

     make dox